mixu/distsysbook/input/5_eventual.md

 A [lattice](http://en.wikipedia.org/wiki/Lattice_%28order%29) is a partially ordered set with a distinct top (least upper bound) and a distinct bottom (greatest lower bound).
 A semilattice is like a lattice, but one that only has a distinct top or bottom.
 A join semilattice is one with a distinct top (least upper bound) and a meet semilattice is one with a distinct bottom (greatest lower bound).

-Any data type that be expressed as a semilattice can be implemented as a data structure which guarantees convergence.
+Any data type that can be expressed as a semilattice can be implemented as a data structure which guarantees convergence.
 For example, calculating the `max()` of a set of values will always return the same result regardless of the order in which the values were received, as long as all values are eventually received, because the `max()` operation is associative, commutative and idempotent.

 For example, here are two lattices: one drawn for a set, where the merge operator is `union(items)` and one drawn for a strictly increasing integer counter, where the merge operator is `max(values)`: